Braintree-by-Vox/trade_assistant/Vendor Recon/ConfigureVendorRecon.md

 # Configure Vendor Reconciliation

 ## Geting Started
+- Installing from Appsource
-How to request a licence registration key
+- How to request a licence registration key

 ## Number Series